AFM-analysis/PyJibe/docs/sec_qg_import_ts.rst

 A training set is a set of text files containing rating features and manual user ratings.
-Training sets are the basis of the rating scheme employed in PyJibe (and nanite).
+Training sets are the basis of the rating scheme employed in PyJibe (and nanite) :cite:`Mueller19nanite`.
 By default, PyJibe comes with the *zef18* training set :cite:`zef18`.
 For general information about how manual rating and generation of the training set works, please refer to the :ref:`nanite rating workflow <nanite:sec_rating>`.